SiriC-D/save-this-tab/README.md

 ## 🧠 How It Works

-- The extension popup is built using HTML and CSS
+- The popup UI is built using HTML and CSS
 - JavaScript handles user interactions and rendering
-- The Chrome `tabs` API is used to get the current tab URL
+- The Chrome `tabs` API is used to fetch the current active tab URL
-- Saved data is stored using `localStorage`, so it persists across sessions
+- Saved data is stored using `localStorage`, so it persists across browser sessions

 ---

-## 📌 Notes
+## 🔐 Privacy & Permissions

-- This extension does **not** access or modify website content
+- This extension does **not** read or modify website content
-- No user data is tracked or shared
+- No user data is collected or shared
-- All data is stored locally in the browser
+- All saved data stays locally in the browser
+- Only the `tabs` permission is used to fetch the active tab URL

 ---

-## 📈 Future Improvements
+## 📈 Possible Improvements

-- Sync data using Chrome storage
+- Sync saved data using Chrome storage
 - Export saved URLs
-- Add categories or tags
-- Confirmation dialog before deleting all entries
+- Add confirmation before deleting all entries
+- Organize saved items with tags or folders

 ---